stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 Nvidia is definitely not a bubble, it's change in revenues is supporting the change in share price.

-$nbsp;
+&nbsp;

-The company has managed to grow at the same pace if not faster than the industry it relies on: AI.
+The company grows with **and facilitates the growth of** the industry it relies on: AI.

 &nbsp;